 Click on the Area of Study below for the curricular guide which includes specific degree requirements.
 Download the PDF FileHow to Follow an Associate in Arts or Associate in Science Degree Curricular Guide for information on how to use and interpret these curricular guides.

 One Course.
 See Majors/ Areas of Study for specific requirements.

 C. Humanities and Fine Arts

 A total of 2 courses, each from a different discipline.
-No more than one of these courses can be a foreign language course.
+No more than one of these courses can be a world languages course.